How to Become a Millionaire – From a Stay-at-Home Mom

 How to Become a Millionaire Book

-He wrote the book Everyday Millionaires, you’ll have to check it out.
+He wrote the book Everyday Millionaires, I definitely recommend you check it out.

-Use this tool to find out what “your number” is and how much you’ll need to save each month until you can retire.
+Use this investing guide tool to find out what “your number” is and how much you’ll need to save each month until you can retire.

 Once you do that, the next big question is, how and where do I save my money for this to work?
 The answer is, index investing.